rabi-siddique/js-interview-questions/readme.md

 A thing to note here is that in JavaScript, variables in the global scope are part of the window object.
 So if we were to access these variables in a lexical scope, we can use `window.variableName`.
 This way we can access variables declared in global scope that would have been otherwise inaccessbile due to shadowing.
 However, its important to note, that non-global shadowed variables can't be accessed.

+## What is the importance of Scopes?

+Scopes are important because:

+- **Avoiding Variable Name Collisions**: Different parts of a program might use the same variable names for different purposes.
+By using scopes, you can create local variables that are only accessible within a specific scope, preventing unintentional collisions with variables in other parts of the program.
+This helps in maintaining code integrity and readability.

+- **Encapsulation**: Scopes contribute to the concept of encapsulation, where the internal details of a function or block of code are hidden from the outside world.
+This is important in preventing unintended data corruption or unauthorized access.

 ## What are Closures in JavaScript?

 Closures in JavaScript is a concept which allows a function to gain access to all the variables declared outside of its own scope.
 A function bundled with the surrounding scopes forms a closure.